saibotsivad/imperial-lambda/README.md

 4. Select `Review` and name the role something like `imperial_shuttle`.
 5. Review and create role.
 6. Select the created role, and copy the `Role ARN` for local use.

+### TODO: After Lambda Creation

+This section should be automatable, but I can't figure out how to do it.
+For now, after you run `build` you will need to go out into Amazon to the Lambda, edit it, go into the "Triggers" section, and add the created SNS as a trigger.

 ## License